 Program areas at Utah Open Lands

 EDUCATION and OUTREACH: Utah Open Lands is committed to working with landowners and communities interested in ensuring the protection of the lands they love; from working landscapes, ecological refuges, to heritage values and the 'sense of place' as described by Wallace Stegner's vision of quality of life.
-This year the organization provided leadership and presentations, virtually and in person, from law school guest presenters to town and county councils and local community meetings.
-Utah Open Lands continued with our annual Gaining Ground: Trying Times Symposium hosted by the University of Utah's SJ Quinney Law School in an effort to educate elected officials, state and local agencies, students, landowners, attorneys, appraisers and other conservation professionals.
-The presentation provides information from IRS representatives, appraisers, UOL staff and board members, and conservation specialists and attorneys, in order to review land trust requirements, laws, and legal cases affecting land trusts, local conservation and professional scholarship.
+This year the organization provided leadership and presentations to town and county councils and local community meetings.
+Utah Open Lands continued with our annual Gaining Ground | Trying Times Symposium hosted by the University of Utah's SJ Quinney School of Law in an effort to educate elected officials, state and local agencies, students, landowners, attorney, appraisers and other conservation professionals.
+The presentation provides information from IRS representatives, appraisers, Utah Open Lands staff and board members, and conservation specialists and attorneys, in order to review land trust requirements, laws and recent legal cases affecting land trusts, local conservation and professional scholarship.